linnabraham/solar/README.md

 ### Misc
 - `src.check_json` - Check the json config file for filepaths that do not exist on disk.
 - `src.clean_json` - Remove any missing file paths from config and write it to a new file.
+- `src.torch.compute_mean_std` - Compute mean and std of the training split data and save to .json file